Customer Data Integration

 Implement automated processes to regularly check for and update changed information across all integrated systems.
 Set up alerts for significant data discrepancies or anomalies.
 Establish a data stewardship program where designated individuals are responsible for maintaining data quality in their respective areas.

-Best Practices for Successful Customer Data Integration
+Best Practices for Implementing CDI

 To overcome these challenges and reap the full benefits of CDI, consider the following best practices: